Raghav0422/Resume/README.md

 ### **Objective**

-I'm an IT professional with 3.8 years of experience in system and application support, now actively driving my career toward backend development.
-I'm deeply immersed in learning Python and Django, with a passion for designing and implementing REST APIs and understanding of web application architecture.
+Leveraging 3.8 years of experience in L1 system and application support within enterprise environments, I am strategically transitioning into backend development.
+My proven problem-solving are now being applied to hands-on learning in Python and Django, as I build expertise in REST APIs and web application architecture.

 ---